Biden wanted to use the State of the Union speech to pivot to his agenda. Then Russia started a land war.

 White House officials cautioned late Sunday that the speech was still in flux and noted that elements and even major themes sometimes get dropped from the final version.

 During Biden’s first speech to a joint session of Congress a year ago — which was not an official State of the Union address — lawmakers were prohibited from bringing guests because of the pandemic, a restriction that will be in force again Tuesday.
-Still, the audience will be significantly bigger than the 200 allowed in the House chamber last time.
+Still, the audience will be significantly bigger than the 200 allowed last time in the House chamber.

 Attendees are expected to include six of the nine Supreme Court justices, after only one was invited to attend last year’s speech.
 And about 20 Cabinet officials are scheduled to attend, according to a person involved with the planning who spoke on the condition of anonymity because they were not authorized to discuss the guest list.
 First lady Jill Biden’s box could include up to eight guests, the person said.

 Under new guidance from Congress’s Office of the Attending Physician sent out Sunday, lawmakers and other attendees will not have to wear masks.
-That office had said earlier this month masks would be required, but since then, the Biden administration shifted health guidance to say face coverings are not needed in Washington.
+That office had said earlier in February that masks would be required, but since then, the Biden administration shifted health guidance to say face coverings are not needed in Washington.

 Meanwhile, a temporary fence was erected over the weekend around the Capitol to provide an additional layer of protection against any Jan.
 6-style incursions during the address.
 Conservative activists are also planning protests against covid restrictions in Washington in coming days.